Pre-Health Timeline

 - If possible, try to involve yourself with some volunteer work in a medically-related area.

-- Stop and take inventory of your abilities and interests and continue seriously to evaluate medicine as a career.
+- Stop and take inventory of your abilities and interests and continue seriously to evaluate your healthcare career trajectory.

 - Continue to do well in your courses or improve your record.